 The first variants of the Squirrel equipped with a Turbomeca Ariel engine, were marketed in the late 1970s.
 Since then, the AS350 has received further development to powerplants, rotor systems and avionics to give it greater power and performance.
 Various suffixes such as “B”, “B2” B3” and “BA” were added to the original AS350 designator in order to indicate various modification states and upgrades.

-The original order for six AS350B Squirrels for the RAN was linked with the RAAF project to replace the ageing UH1B Iroquois helicopters in the training role.
-Although not the first French aircraft to be operated by the ADF, the frontline French-designed and built Mirage III D fighter aircraft had been in service for some time, it was nonetheless a departure from the tradition of buying British or US types.
+The original order for six AS350B Squirrels for the RAN was linked with the RAAF project to replace the ageing UH1B Iroquois helicopters in the training role, although in Navy’s case it required an interim embarked aircraft.
+Although not the first French aircraft to be operated by the ADF (the frontline French-designed and built Mirage III D fighter aircraft had been in service for some time) it was nonetheless a departure from the tradition of buying British or US types.

 The RAAF Squirrels entered service with No.5 Squadron based at RAAF Fairbairn in Canberra.
 Alongside the UH1Bs, the Squirrels provided rotary-wing conversion training for both RAAF and RAN pilots after they had completed their initial fixed-wing flying training.
 A small number of Squirrels were also based at some of the RAAF’s other flying bases in the Search & Rescue role.
 In 1990 when the RAAF’s rotary-wing force transferred to the Australian Army, 5 Squadron became the ADF helicopter School and continued to operate the Squirrel.

 Above: An early Squirrel in its blue and white training livery practising pinnacle and ridge approaches in the Snowy Mountains.
 Although its roles expanded almost exponentially, rotary wing aircrew training remained a core function throughout its service life.
 (RAN image).